SinanAkkoyun/SuperOBJ/README.md

 This file format is to be used as a separate file in the same directory as the `.obj` file.

-> The origin is in world space, the rotation offset in origin space (rot to be implemented) and socket positions are in local space relative to the attached body
+> The origin is in world space, the rotation offset in origin space (rot to be implemented) and socket positions are also in object space

 # Example